 Taxpayers who have already mailed or electronically filed their returns can mail Form 9465 to their appropriate IRS Service Center.
 An IRS representative will contact you to discuss the situation and arrange the payments.

 TUITION AND FEES DEDUCTION

-We at Ace Tax and Realty would like to remind you that if you contributed to an IRA or an employer-sponsored retirement plan in 2006, you may be eligible for a credit.
-This nonrefundable credit is based on the return income and can be up to $1,000 per taxpayer.
+If you contributed to an IRA or an employer-sponsored retirement plan in 2018, you may be eligible for a credit.
+This nonrefundable credit is based on the return income and can be up to $5,500 per taxpayer.
 It can be taken in addition to the deduction of the traditional IRA contribution.

 INDIVIDUAL RETIREMENT ARRANGEMENTS (IRAs)